 Don’t Fall for Retail Spending Traps

-Misleading Signage — It’s hard to resist the lure of a bold sign promising a big discount, but beware of misleading signs in stores.
-One common trick is to place signs on a rack where only a portion of the items are discounted, and everything else is full price.
-But because of where the sign is placed, you assume the whole rack is on sale and don’t bother to check.
-By the time you reach the register, you’ve become attached to the item and don’t notice or are willing to overlook it’s not on sale like you thought it was.
+It’s hard to resist the lure of a bold sign promising a big discount, but beware of misleading signs in stores.
+One common trick is to place signs on a rack where only a portion of the items are on sale and everything else is full price.
+But because of where the sign appears, you assume the whole rack is on sale and don’t bother to check.
+By the time you reach the register, you’re willing to overlook the item isn’t on sale like you thought it was.
 The fix for this is to read all signs carefully and look beyond the offer toward the bottom of the sign for smaller print that lists more details about which items are actually on sale and which are excluded from the discount.
-Also, many stores now have price scanners located in various places so you can check the price yourself before you reach the register.
+Also, many stores now have price scanners in various places so you can check the price yourself before you reach the register.

-Gifts with Purchase — Mostly occurring during the holiday shopping season, gift with purchase offers are a tried-and-true way stores get you to exceed your planned spending limit.
+Mostly occurring during the holiday shopping season, gift with purchase offers are one of the most common and effective retail spending traps.
 If they gave away the gift with any purchase, that would be one thing.
 But there’s almost always a minimum purchase required that’s usually impossible to hit without buying multiple items and going over your budget.
 The only time gifts with purchase help you save money is if the gift ends up being something you needed to purchase anyway.
 Otherwise, be strong and walk away.